TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

 .. note:: This process of tweaking the automatic allocation settings is one you should also revisit as the rounds progress.

-How to approach diversity (typically in terms of region and gender) across an allocation in particular is something that some members of an adjudication core will not have had to considered in the context of a large tournament with time pressure or in terms of having to make explicit trade-offs.
+How to approach diversity (typically in terms of region and gender) across an allocation in particular is something that some members of an adjudication core will not have had to consider in the context of a large tournament with time pressure or in terms of having to make explicit trade-offs.
 Again, you should make it clear how the software can accommodate this, and get the adjudication core to plan for how (in general) they want to approach this.
 Often it will form the final phase of the allocation process, and so can easily be forgotten or skipped over; or people will have different philosophies of how to approach this which are only raised at critical points.

 Outline that there will usually be a trade-off between the quality of each allocations and the speed at which the tournament runs.
 When time is not a factor, many adjudication cores will often take an hour or more in order to create a perfect allocation; but they should know though that aiming for perfect during many rounds will break the schedule.
 You should try and get them to set some sort of time goal for allocations, and (during the rounds) ensure that they are aware of when they are going too fast or too slow.
 Depending on your personal preferences and the norms surrounding tab direction in your circuit you may want to actual enforce these time limits.